Failure Mode and Effect Analysis ( FMEA ) and Failure Modes, Effects and Criticality Analysis ( FMECA )

 - SAE International: The Society for Automotive Engineers provides the ability to purchase the J1739 and ARP5580 standards, as well as the AIR4845 document.

-- AIAG: The Automotive Industry Action Group provides the ability to purchase the AIAG FMEA Third Edition (FMEA-3) guidelines.
+- AIAG: The Automotive Industry Action Group provides the ability to purchase the AIAG FMEA Fourth Edition (FMEA-4) guidelines.

 - IEC: The International Electrotechnical Commission provides the ability to purchase the IEC 60812 standard.

 - Reliability-Related Military Handbooks and Standards on weibull.com: This page provides access to US Department of Defense standards and handbooks in PDF format, including the MIL-STD-1629A standard for Failure Modes, Effects and Criticality Analysis (FMECA) analysis.

 - Effective FMEAs - Reader's Website: This website is dedicated to the readers of the Effective FMEAs book by Carl S. Carlson.
 It contains checklists, links and articles related to performing FMEAs.